 2. Another reason could be the difference in upbringing, the mental framework differs from each other.
 Psychological and behavioral patterns are formed on the basis of circumstances one undergoes.
 So, when people of different generations come in contact with each other they often are induced to a difference in ideas and opinions, communication gaps, conflicts, etc.

 3. A majority of parents spend less time communicating with and listening to their kids, even though they love them very much.
 This is due to their busy schedule, heavy workload, and stress faced at the workplace.
 They are under a lot of pressure to strike a balance between work and family and children do not share their school life or other day-to-day events with their parents.
+These generational differences in perception extend to the most fundamental question about old age: When does it begin?
+According to survey respondents aged 18 to 29, the typical person gets old at the age of 60.
+Middle-aged respondents place the threshold closer to 70, whereas respondents 65 and up believe that the average individual does not grow old until the age of 74.
 Basically, parents are making great sacrifices to earn a living.
 On the contrary, their kids are being neglected.
 Parents may not know what their kids are thinking about and this leads to a communication gap between them.

 4. Parents have a lot of concerns about their children’s academic performance at school instead of paying attention to their hobbies and interests.
 Thus, children may not have complete freedom in the choice of some activity and the books that they read.
 They might feel that they are caged like birds and as a result, kids start feeling less connected to their parents.